 - 1 tablespoon dill weed (not dill seed)

 - Whisk all salad dressing ingredients together in a measuring cup or small bowl.
 Set aside.

 - Heat 1 TBSP oil in a medium skillet over low-medium heat.
-Toss walnuts in skillet with garlic salt until very aromatic and the walnuts begin to take on a slightly darker color.
+Toss walnuts in skillet with garlic and salt until very aromatic and the walnuts begin to take on a slightly darker color.
 Keep an eye on these — if you don’t keep them moving around the pan, they might burn!